ColinWaddell/AppleTVGuide/README.md

 If the patch stick software is having issues with downloading the dmg is requires then a list of firmware versions is held at [http://www.iclarified.com/entry/index.php?enid=970](iClarified) with links to downloads from the apple website.
 I went for version 3.0.2

 Also, not all USB keys work.
 If you plug it in and switch on the Apple TV and nothing happens then try another key.

+# SSH Access

+Your going to be using SSH quite a bit from now on.
+Access is gained using the command

+    ssh frontrow@appletv.local

+The default password is `frontrow`